ombori/grid-docs/grid-pim/integration-flow.md

 # Grid-PIM Integration Flow
-To Integrate with Grid Product Information Management, or Grid-PIM, there are several steps you need to follow.
+To Integrate with Grid Products, there are several steps you need to follow.

-## 1. Setting Up
+## 1. Prerequisite

-Setting up with Grid-PIM requires a database initialization.
-This step is done by Ombori, your Ombori Contact should be able to set this up for you or has already done so.

-Once it is set up, you will receive
-- tenant-index
-- access-key
-- Grid-PIM integration URL
+You need to make sure that you have an account in the Ombori Grid Console.

+You'll need the following information:
+1. Your tenant id in Grid Console
+2. Any Environment id that you have defined in the Grid Console (e.g. prod)
+3. Access Token
+  - You need to generate an Access Token under "Developers" tab to be used later on for every request

+## 2. Push Spaces

+This step is applicable if you want your data to be visible only to a specific store / location only for example.

+TODO: Insert Spaces API reference here

+The returned `spaceId` will be used as values for `spaces` and `spaceId` fields later on when you format your product data into the [GridProduct](/grid-pim/data-model?id=gridproduct) format

+## 3. Push ProductTypes

+The next step would be to push your product categories or product types that will be used later on for the `productType` field of your products.

+To Read about how to push product types into the database using our API, check the [Push Product Types endpoint](/grid-pim/api?id=post-push-product-types) in the API reference.

-## 2. Push Products
+## 4. Push Products
 You should now start pushing products into the database.
 There are 2 ways of doing this, either through a backend integration for which you can use our NPM package or through our API interface.

 **Integrate using your backend**